JoinSEEDS/wallet_translation/README.md

-# Spanish Language Branch
+# Portuguese Language Branch

 ## How to use this repository

-1. This is the Spanish Language branch
+1. This is the Portuguese Language branch

 2. Click on the `i18n` folder